Skip to main content

 The OCC is responsible for handling consumer complaints for national banks and federal savings associations with less than $10 billion in assets and for compliance with certain consumer protection laws.
 The Customer Assistance Group, focused on the principles of dispute resolution and customer service, seeks to ensure that national banks, federal agencies and branches, federal savings associations, and their customers receive fair and expeditious resolution of their complaints.
 Complaints are approached with the core values of integrity, expertise, collaboration, and independence.
 For additional information, see HelpWithMyBank.

-The Enterprise Governance Supervision and Appeals unit provides timely and high-quality governance and appeals functions designed to offer recommendations that validate and strengthen existing supervisory processes.
+The Enterprise Governance Supervision unit provides independent, objective, and high-quality governance functions designed to validate and strengthen supervisory processes and controls.